Concerned about your 2023 benefits package? You aren’t alone.

 8. Shift More of the Cost to Employees

 Many organizations are increasing the employee portion of their health benefits as a way of making them more aware of the impact their behavior has on premium costs.
 In one SHRM survey, 43% of responding employers said in an effort to keep costs down for their organization in 2020 they raised deductibles or cut coverage.

 Some feel that placing more of the cost burden on employees helps them be smarter healthcare consumers.
 On the other hand, many employers are thinking twice about this strategy as it frequently erodes employee morale which introduces its own set of costly problems.

 9. Include Flexibility in Your Benefits

 Some employers are finding success putting their employees at the helm of their own personal benefits package.
-Rather than guess which benefits will win their employees’ hearts, they offer a variety and let each employee choose which ones they like most.
+Rather than guess which ones will win their employees’ hearts, they offer a variety of inclusive benefits and let each employee choose which ones they like most.